inossidabile/protector/README.md

 end
 ```

+## Associations

+Protector is aware of associations.
+All the associations retrieved from restricted instance will automatically be restricted to the same context.
+Therefore you don't have to do anything special – it will respect proper scopes out of the box.

+The access to `belongs_to` kind of association depends on corresponding foreign key readability.

 ## Ideology

-Protector is successor to Heimdallr.
+Protector is successor to [Heimdallr](https://github.com/inossidabile/heimdallr).
 The latter being a proof-of-concept appeared to be way too paranoid and incompatible with the rest of the world.
 Protector brings the same idea into the Ruby way:

   * it works inside of the model instead of wrapping it into a proxy: that's why it's compatible with every other extension you use
   * it secures persistence and not object properties: you can modify any properties you want but it's not going to let you save what you can not save